Eva Polna

-A song by Vintage titled "Eva", is dedicated to Eva Polna.
+A song by Vintage titled "Eva", is dedicated to her.

 Personal life

-In 2001, Polna came out as bisexual.
-In 2005, Eva Polna gave birth to first of her two daughters, Eveline, father being singer Denis Klyaver of Chai Vdvoyom.
-In 2007 Polna gave birth to her second daughter, Amalia.
-Amalia's father is a Russian businessman Sergey Pilgun, with whom Polna was married until April 2010, when they divorced.
+In 2001, Eva Polna came out as bisexual.
+In 2005, she gave birth to first of her two daughters, Eveline, father being singer Denis Klyaver of Chai Vdvoyom.
+In 2007 she gave birth to her second daughter, Amalia.
+Amalia's father is a Russian businessman, Sergey Pilgun, with whom Polna was married until April 2010, when they divorced.